Basics of Branding: Lecture 4

 Building your brand color scheme

 Just remember - these are not hard and concrete rules.
 Be open to experiment and see what color schemes fit well for your brand.
+Always test your chosen color palette with your target audience to ensure it evokes the desired perceptions.

 Continue to the Quiz →